qbornet/BotO42/README.md

 This is a full guide to install plus hosting the bot, read it it's important don't scan through it you will probably miss important information
 - [INSTALL](INSTALL.md)

+## Trouble

+If you have, any trouble installing create an issue or send a message via slack @qbornet

 ## Author
 [@qbornet]